top of page

 What Foods Can I Eat to Lower My Cholesterol?

-Although high cholesterol can be inherited, it is oftentimes the result of an unhealthy lifestyle.
-Maintaining a healthy weight through exercise and a healthy diet can help you to lower the cholesterol in your body.
+Although high cholesterol can be inherited, it is often the result of an unhealthy lifestyle.
+Maintaining a healthy weight through exercise and a healthy diet can help you lower the cholesterol in your body.
 Depending on your medical history, sometimes medication is also needed.

 Foods that lower your cholesterol: